MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

     ```python
     target = service.get_target("ionq.simulator")
     ```
 4. Next, you create a session.
-Let's say you want to run your quantum circuit three times, so you use `target.submit` to submit the Cirq circuit, and you repeat the code three times.
+Let's say you want to run your quantum circuit three times, so you use `target.submit` to submit the Cirq circuit, and you repeat the code three times - in a real world scenario, you may want to submit different programs instead of the same code..
 You can use `workspace.list_session_jobs` to retrieve a list of all jobs in the session.
 For more information, see [How to manage sessions](xref:microsoft.quantum.hybrid.interactive.how-to-sessions#retrieve-sessions-list-sessions-and-list-jobs-of-sessions).

     ```python
     with target.open_session(name="Cirq Session") as session: